 Automated machine translation tools, such as Google Translate, are steadily improving.
 Nevertheless, legal researchers should exercise caution when using them, as they may fail to recognize specialized jargon or overlook critical nuances in meaning.
 Accurate legal translation still requires human input.
 If a machine-generated translation is the only one available, it is best not to rely too heavily on it.
 Practitioners should hire a reputable translation service or retain local counsel fluent in the language of the jurisdiction.

 Especially for academic researchers, an English language summary of a foreign law may be more useful than a machine-generated translation of dubious quality.
-The subscription-based International Encyclopaedia of Laws (IEL) Online provides detailed summaries of foreign laws by subject for selected jurisdictions.
+The subscription-based International Encyclopaedia of Laws (IEL) Online and Getting the Deal Through (GTDT) each provide detailed summaries of foreign laws by subject for selected jurisdictions.
 Summaries of foreign laws also can be found in other types of secondary sources, such as jurisdiction-specific treatises and journal articles.